ScilifelabDataCentre/serve-invenio/README.md

 cd serve-invenio
 helm repo update

-# Create a separate namespace
+# Create a separate namespace.
 kubectl create namespace invenio

-# Create the secret first
+# Create the secrets first.
-# This script will randomly generate the secrets
+# This script will randomly generate the secrets.
-# Do not disclose it or share
+# Do not disclose it or share.
 chmod +x generate-invenio-secrets.sh
 ./generate-invenio-secrets.sh > invenio-secrets.yaml